akatsuki105/snes-test-roms/PeterLemon/README.md

   - [SNES-CHIP-GSU-GSUTest](./SNES-CHIP-GSU-GSUTest/) mirrors
     the `CHIP/GSU/GSUTest` directory.

+Unless otherwise noted,
+tests are built with the `bass` assembler.

 Run the corresponding update script to update the mirror to the latest version.

 [r]: https://github.com/PeterLemon/SNES/